lostjared/MXVK/README.md

 It provides a reusable window/render loop (`mxvk::VK_Window`), sprite and text rendering, model rendering, a small engine math library in `mxvk/mxvk_math.h`, optional OpenCV capture support, and a set of examples that demonstrate end-to-end usage.
 It is designed to be easy to use while still retaining the power that Vulkan provides.

-Current development is on version `0.21.0`.
-This release expands `asteroids-net` to four-player games, improves its host/join flow and bundled runtime assets, and adds automatic temporary UDP router mapping through optional UPnP/NAT-PMP support.
-It also adds model and texture-manifest loading to `shader_viewer`, expands the Mutatris background-effect pack, and extends Doxygen coverage for the multiplayer example.
-Recent framework work also added shared Vulkan context/resource helpers, a point-sprite batch renderer for particle/starfield effects, stronger post-processing and descriptor cleanup, and resize fixes for SDL surface upload examples.
+Current development is on version `0.22.0`.
+This release adds a native Perl configure/build/install helper with automatic Ninja selection, dependency diagnostics, configurable build directories and install prefixes, and direct forwarding of CMake feature options.
+It also expands CMake installation support with desktop launchers and platform-specific application icons for the examples, while retaining the multiplayer, rendering, and documentation improvements introduced in `0.21.0`.

 The repository also includes MXWrite, a small FFmpeg-based video writer library for exporting RGBA frames to video files.
 It can be built alongside MXVK with `-DWITH_MXWRITE=AUTO|ON|OFF`.